mkdocs/mkdocs/docs/user-guide/configuration.md

 ### edit_uri

-Path from the base `repo_url` to the docs directory when directly viewing a page, accounting for specifics of the repository host (e.g. GitHub, Bitbucket, etc), the branch, and the docs directory itself.
+The path from the base `repo_url` to the docs directory when directly viewing a page, accounting for specifics of the repository host (e.g. GitHub, Bitbucket, etc), the branch, and the docs directory itself.
 MkDocs concatenates `repo_url` and `edit_uri`, and appends the input path of the page.